KhokiBernier/khokibernier.github.io/_posts/2020-07-28-NYC-Neighborhood-Clustering-by-Crime-Type.markdown

 6. Performed K-Means Clustering
 7. Visualized data in Tableau

+**Note**
+- Crime rates are relative to other NYC neighborhoods, not to US national averages

 **Step 1: Downloaded and cleaned file that contained 5 million+ rows of NYC crime occurances, descriptions, and coordinates**

 - Dataset taken from this link: https://data.cityofnewyork.us/Public-Safety/NYPD-Arrest-Data-Year-to-Date-/uip8-fykc